shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 </script>
 ```
 {% endraw %}
 \* *everything in the square brackets must be one line.
-Lines here are brokes for readability*
+Lines here are broken for readability*

 Every other layout is initially dependent on the default layout so the ``headers`` variable set within the above script is available in the current page.